 You write: “… his [Vernon Smith’s] most famous experiments were ones in the early 1960s that showed that double auction markets will generally move very rapidly to conventional micro supply-demand equilibria.
 This fit with Vernon’s view that properly structured markets tend to work well, and he has long had a pretty pro-laissez-faire view, including a very positive attitude towards Hayek as well as of Adam Smith.”

-Vernon Smith’s blunder consist in concluding from the satisfactory functioning of one market that the market system as a whole functions well, i.e. is stable.
-This is the fallacy of composition which is the defining blunder of scientifically incompetent economists.
+Vernon Smith’s blunder consists in concluding from the satisfactory functioning of one market that the market system as a whole functions well, i.e. is stable.
+This is the Fallacy of Composition which is the defining blunder of scientifically incompetent economists.
 The fact of the matter is that the grand claim of Adam Smith, Hayek, Arrow-Debreu et al. about the functioning of the market system has NEVER been proven.
 In fact, just the opposite can be demonstrated.

 With regard to the labor market as a whole follows from the Fallacy of Composition: “We economists have all learned, and many of us teach, that the remedy for excess supply in any market is a reduction in price.
 If this is prevented by combinations in restraint of trade or by government regulations, then those impediments to competition should be removed.”
 (Tobin)

 From the correct employment theory follows that an INCREASING average wage rate leads to INCREASING employment.
 This testable proposition asserts just the OPPOSITE of microfounded cargo cult economics.